Agent Memory

 remember

-Store a general note with optional tags and metadata.
+Store a general note with optional tags.

 search_memory